simonesilvestroni/m2m-website/_pages/about.md

 title: About
 date: '2022-01-14 16:54:43'
 last_modified_at: '2022-01-14 16:54:56'
-description: 'Minutes to Midnight is my brand name.
-After 9 years in the UK, I’m currently freelancing in Milan (Italy).
-I’ve been keeping a blog since 2002.
-Find everything through the archive.'
+description: 'Simone Silvestroni, sound and web designer going under the moniker Minutes to Midnight.
+Freelancing in Milan after 9 years in the UK.
+I started my blog in 2002.'
-excerpt: 'Hey, my name is Simone and I’m from Italy.
+excerpt: 'Simone Silvestroni, sound and web designer going under the moniker <em>Minutes to Midnight</em>.
+Freelancing in Milan after 9 years in the UK.
+I started my blog in 2002.
 First a bass player and editor, I later became a sound and web designer.
-Minutes to Midnight is my brand name.
-After 9 years in the UK, I’m currently freelancing in Milan.
-I’ve been keeping a <a href="/blog/">blog</a> since 2002.
-Check out my <a href="/work/">audio and web work</a>, or find everything through the <a href="/archive/">archive</a>.'
+Check out my <a href="/work/">audio and web work</a>.'
 permalink: '/about/'
 ---
 ## Why audio and web?